floristijhuis/HCP-rfMRI-repository/Atlases/Schaefer/README.md

 <h3>About the atlas:</h3>

 This folder contains the relevant files for the Schaefer atlas, applied to the Human Connectome Project (Schaefer et al., 2018, doi: 10.1093/cercor/bhx179).
 This atlas was used in 3 different resolutions (100 regions, 400 regions, 1000 regions).
 It was combined with the S1-version of the Tian subcortical atlas (Tian et al., 2020, doi: 10.1038/s41593-020-00711-6).
-For more information about why these parameters were picked, see USERLINK/ATLASES

 The combined cortical and subcortical atlas could directly be downloaded for the 400-region resolution from https://github.com/yetianmed/subcortex/tree/master/Group-Parcellation.
 For the other resolutions, it had to be constructed manually by combining the Schafer atlas in the desired resolution (https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal/Parcellations) with the subcortical atlas (also downloaded from the Tian Github page).
 This was performed in the following way: